xiix0/scam/README.md

-Are you sure the back door is locked?
+Q:	What is the difference between a duck?
+A:	One leg is both the same.